beele/JambiLight/README.md

 JambiLight can be used to supercharge your media viewing experience.

 JambiLight supports a fully dynamical region system with optional margins and various enhancements for color detection.
-A downloadable binary for Windows will be available later from http://www.beeles-place.be
+A downloadable binary for Windows is available from http://www.beeles-place.be/wordpress/?p=687 Remember that the project it currently in beta and might not function as expected sometimes.

 How to build & run
 ---------------------------------